After you determine the set of custom classes for which you want to extend UFT One support, you create the custom toolkit support set.

 If you require any new UFT One test object classes to map to controls in the custom toolkit, create the test object configuration file.
 Name the file <Custom Toolkit Name>TestObjects.xml.

 For information on the content of this file and the locations in which to store it, see Understanding the Test Object Configuration File.

 Note: In most cases, a custom toolkit support set has only one test object configuration file, named <Custom Toolkit Name>TestObjects.xml.
 However, you could store the definitions for different test object classes in different test object configuration files.
 You create all of the test object configuration file according to the

-When UFT opens, the UFT user can select (in the Add-in Manager dialog box) the environments or custom toolkits for which to load support.
-UFT then loads the test object class definitions (from the test object configuration files) for all custom Java toolkits whose support is loaded.
+When UFT One opens, the UFT One user can select (in the Add-in Manager dialog box) the environments or custom toolkits for which to load support.
+UFT One then loads the test object class definitions (from the test object configuration files) for all custom Java toolkits whose support is loaded.
 This enables you to use the same test object class definitions when supporting different custom Java toolkits.